What is a Document Management Specialist?

 - Propose recommendations for improving content management system capabilities.

-These are the skills Document Management Specialists say are the most useful in their careers:
+Below is a list of the skills most Document Management Specialists say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.